SILCS diaphragm, a new single-size barrier device - COMPLETED

 Women who cannot or choose not to use hormonal contraception need additional contraceptive options.
 Traditional diaphragms require that women be fitted by healthcare clinicians, which is often a barrier to provision in developing countries.
 The Program for Appropriate Technology in Health (PATH) SILCS diaphragm is a revolutionary diaphragm—it is the first single-size reusable diaphragm that can be used by most women.
 The SILCS diaphragm was created in an iterative process that incorporated user feedback throughout development.
-A Phase III contraceptive trial of the SILCS diaphragm, used in combination with either BufferGel® or nonoxynol-9, enrolled 450 couples at six U.S. sites.
+A Phase III contraceptive trial of the SILCS diaphragm, used in combination with either BufferGel® or nonoxynol-9, enrolled 450 couples at 6 U.S. sites.
 Results show that the SILCS is as effective as the traditional diaphragm.
 SILCS was granted a CE marking, clearing the way for its sale in Europe.
 Work is underway to secure U.S. FDA approval.

-Meloxicam, a nonsteroidal, anti-inflammatory agent to be used as daily contraception
+Meloxicam, a nonsteroidal, anti-inflammatory agent to be used as emergency contraception - COMPLETED

-Non-hormonal birth control methods are needed, especially for women with chronic health conditions who cannot use hormonal methods.
-A Phase II trial in Santiago, Chile tested the safety and efficacy of two different doses of meloxicam, 15 mg and 30 mg, taken daily for the prevention of ovulation.
+A Phase II trial in Santiago, Chile tested the safety and efficacy of 2 different doses of meloxicam, 15 mg and 30 mg, taken daily for 5 days for the prevention of ovulation.
 Findings indicate that the 30 mg dose is safe and effective and may offer an alternative to hormonal emergency contraception.

-Cyclofem® is a highly effective monthly injectable hormonal contraceptive containing two hormones, medroxyprogesterone acetate (MPA) and estradiol cypionate (E2C), that has been studied and used extensively in populations throughout the world, but is not currently approved by the FDA.
-FDA approval is pivotal to the acceptance of Cyclofem® in many countries because of the FDA's rigorous standards for drug safety and efficacy.
-A pharmacokinetic and pharmacodynamic study in women at CONRAD/EVMS to determine the fate of the two hormones in the body after administration of Cyclofem® has been completed.
+Cyclofem is a highly effective monthly injectable hormonal contraceptive containing 2 hormones, medroxyprogesterone acetate (MPA) and estradiol cypionate (E2C), that has been studied and used extensively in populations throughout the world, but is not currently approved by the FDA.
+FDA approval is pivotal to the acceptance of Cyclofem in many countries because of the FDA's rigorous standards for drug safety and efficacy.
+A pharmacokinetic and pharmacodynamic study in women at CONRAD/EVMS to determine the fate of the 2 hormones in the body after administration of Cyclofem has been completed.
 Monthly injections of Cyclofem resulted in contraceptive levels of MPA, without accumulation of hormones.
 This study is the first step in obtaining the FDA approval needed to further expand access to this contraceptive method.